stupidpupil/wales_ish_r5r_runner/README.md

 ## Constraints

 The maximum walking distance is 3 kilometres.
-Walking speed is 4.7 km/h.
+Walking speed is 3.6 km/h.
+This is likely a little faster than many people with impaired mobility.

 The maximum trip duration is 6 hours.

 Transfer "slack" time - the minimum time between alighting from one vehicle and boarding another - is believed to be 120 seconds.
+This is likely too short, particularly given [issues with punctuality and reliability](https://gov.wales/sites/default/files/consultations/2020-11/supporting-information-transport-data-and-trends.pdf#page=23) that are otherwise not accounted for.
+(Unfortunately, it is difficult to change this parameter in *r5r*/R5 at this time.)

 ## Arrive by
 *Arrive by* matrices include waiting time between the end of the journey and the arrive-by-time.
 This is intended to reflect the experience of using public transport to attend an appointment at a prespecified time.